 When you have had your guinea pig for a while you will become used to how much they eat on a daily basis.
 If you find they aren’t eating the food you are putting out for them, this could be an indication that your guinea pig is sick.

 Are their droppings healthy?

-Droppings should be uniformly oval and firm with a dark brown colour.
+Droppings should be uniformly oval and firm with a dark brown color.

-Some of their droppings may be dark green in colour and these are perfectly normal.
-Called caecal pellets, your guinea pig may eat these as they are high in essential nutrients
+Some of their droppings may be dark green in color and these are perfectly normal.
+Called caecal pellets, your guinea pig may eat these as they are high in essential nutrients.

-Guinea pigs can receive accidental injuries whether it’s from a fall (eg being dropped whilst being handled) or by fighting with their fellow guinea pig mates.
+Guinea pigs can receive accidental injuries whether it’s from a fall (eg being dropped while being handled) or by fighting with their fellow guinea pig mates.

 These can range in severity from a simple sprain, scald or bite to a broken limb or, more seriously, internal injuries.